Riemannian metrics on differentiable stacks: Lie groupoids fibrations

 \begin{theorem}[{\cite[Thm 2.5.3]{mkbook}}] There is a 1-1 correspondence between (isomorphisms classes of) split fibrations and actions of a groupoid over another one.
 Every split fibration is isomorphic to a semi-direct product. \end{theorem}

-\begin{remark} This extends the correspondence between actions of groupoids over manifolds and action fibrations (see, e.g., \cite[Proposition 3.3.2]{dh}).
-It can be seen as a smooth version of the correspondence between categorical split fibrations $\phi:\tilde G\to G$ and functors $G^\circ\to\{\text{Categories}\}$, that extends to arbitrary cleavages and pseudo-functors (see e.g. \cite[3.1]{vistoli}). \end{remark}
+\begin{remark} This can be seen as a smooth version of the correspondence between categorical split fibrations $\phi:\tilde G\to G$ and functors $G^\circ\to\{\text{Categories}\}$, which extends to a correspondence between arbitrary fibrations and pseudo-functors (see, e.g., \cite[Sec.~3.1]{vistoli})).
+A smooth correspondence for arbitrary fibrations is yet to be explored. \end{remark}